cea-hpc/modules/INSTALL.rst

                       associated to an abbreviation string (elements in ABBRVLIST are separated by ``:``).
                       (default=\ ``auto-loaded=aL:loaded=L:hidden=H:forbidden=F:nearly-forbidden=nF``)
---with-modulepath=PATHLIST
+--with-tag-color-name=TAGLIST
+                      Define the tags whose graphical rendering should be applied over their name instead of over the name of the module they are attached to.
+Each element in TAGLIST is a tag name or abbreviation (elements in TAGLIST are separated by ``:``). (default=) --with-modulepath=PATHLIST
                       Default path list to setup as the default modulepaths.
                       Each path in this list should be separated by ``:``.